Bremen: Population

 Bremen's economy boomed in line with the West German Wirtschaftswunder of the 1950s and 60s.
 This saw the growth, and permanent settlement, of a large migrant worker population, drawn largely from Turkey and southern Europe.
-A new wave immigration occurred after the turn of new century, following the entry of Poland, Bulgaria and other former East Bloc countries into the European Union, and after 2015 with the settlement of refugees from Syria and other war-torn regions.
+A new wave of immigration occurred after the turn of new century, following the entry of Poland, Bulgaria and other former East Bloc countries into the European Union, and after 2015 with the settlement of refugees from Syria and other war-torn regions.
 Today Bremen has a population of 567,000 and is the 11th largest city in Germany and 5th largest city by area with area of 318.21 km2, which makes this city area bigger than Munich.

 By the second decade of the century out of a population (including Bremerhaven) of approximately 680,000, over 115,000 had foreign citizenship, and nearly twice that number, almost a third of the total population, could be classified as having non-German origin/ethnicity.

 Number of minorities in Bremen by nationality as of 31 December 2024: